neophob/wpc-emu/README.md

 ## Rip DMD Animation

-To drive ColorDMD displays, DMD animations needs to colorized.
+To drive ColorDMD displays, DMD animations needs to be colorized.
 The source of those animations are existing monochrome animations.

-Slippifishi of http://vpuniverse.com was kind enough to write a tutorial how to rip DMD animations.
+Slippifishi of http://vpuniverse.com was kind enough to write a tutorial how he rip DMD animations.

-### Tutorial
+### Intro

+As for how I've been using this, well I will use Demo Man and Flintstones as examples...

 First, I think this tool is most useful for concentrated and specific dumps - you need to know what you want to dump before you come here.
 Running through the whole game and capturing everything is certainly possible, but I have found especially useful in getting all related scenes in one hit (I think there is also an 8000 frame limit to the dumps, which is a lot, but not enough to capture the whole game in one sitting).